parflow/parflow/docs/user_manual/source/user_manual.rst

 timesteps :math:`smaller than base time unit \/ 1000` the values based on time cycles will be change at slightly incorrect times.
 If the problem is failing converge so poorly that a large number of restarts are required, consider setting the timestep to a smaller value.
-Example
-Useage:

 .. container:: list